ArielM-101/SEA-Salon_Ariel-Muljadi_Universitas-Indonesia/README.md

 1. Open the VSCode program, press CTRL + K + O then select the SEA-Salon_Ariel-Muljadi_Universitas-Indonesia-main folder.
 2. Open new terminal, type npm install and type npm run build
 3. Open the .env file.
 Then change DB_HOST, DB_USER, and DB_PASSWORD with your mysql account configuration settings
-4. Open the reservation.sql script file in the mysql program, change ALTER USER'nama_user'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password_user'; with the user and pass of your mysql account
+4. Open the reservations.sql script file in the mysql program, change ALTER USER'nama_user'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password_user'; with the user and pass of your mysql account
-5. Execute the reservation.sql script
+5. Execute the reservations.sql script
 6. The build folder has been created, then type node server.js (backend)
 7. Open the new terminal again, then type cd src and type npm start (frontend)
 8. Click the local host link available in the terminal node or the terminal that runs the server.js node earlier.